openmls/openmls/book/src/user_manual/app_data_updates.md

 ## Receiving Commits

 Bob receives the commit and must independently compute the same new state.
-He iterates over the proposals in the commit, resolving references from his proposal store:
+When a commit covers `AppDataUpdate` proposals, `process_message` returns it as `ProcessedMessageContent::UnresolvedAppDataCommit` instead of a staged commit: the message signature has already been verified, but staging is paused until the application has interpreted the proposals.
+Bob iterates over the covered proposals (references are already resolved from his proposal store), computes the new state and resumes staging with `stage_app_data_commit`:
 ```rust,no_run,noplayground
 {{#include ../../../openmls/tests/book_code_app_data.rs:process_commit}}
 ```